rogithub/QueueOfBatches/README.md

 # Queue of Batches
-This is the implementation of a client/server model for processing generic tasks in multithreaded batches.
+This is the implementation of a client/server model for processing generic tasks in multithreaded fashion.

 It is implemented using .Net, and it is divided into two Visual Studio solutions:
   - /client/Client.sln